lucono/karma-test-explorer/docs/documentation.md

 ---

-## Configuration
+## Extension Settings

-Though this extension comes with many configuration options that make it flexible to adapt to a wide range of project setups and testing workflows, you may not need to set any of the options as the defaults are designed to work for most projects out of the box.
+Though Karma Test Explorer comes with many configuration options that make it flexible to adapt to a wide range of project setups and testing workflows, you may not need to set any of the options as the defaults are designed to work for most projects out of the box.
 If required however, customizing some of the options to the specific needs of your project may help you get even more out of it for your project and team.

 Setting                                       | Description
 -----------------------------------------------|---------------------------------------------------------------
 `karmaTestExplorer.enableExtension` | Explicitly enables or disables Karma Test Explorer when its default project inspection to automatically enable or disable itself does not yield the desired decision
-`karmaTestExplorer.projectRootPath` | The working directory where the project is located (relative to the root folder) `karmaTestExplorer.defaultAngularProjectName` | Only applies to Angular projects.
+`karmaTestExplorer.projectRootPath` | The working directory where the project is located (relative to the root folder) `karmaTestExplorer.projectType` | The type of the project.
+This will be auto-detected if not specified.
+Specify the right project type if not correctly auto-detected
+`karmaTestExplorer.defaultAngularProjectName` | Only applies to Angular projects.
 This is the default Angular project to be loaded for testing.
 If not specified, the default project specified in `angular.json` is loaded instead
 `karmaTestExplorer.testFramework` | The test framework used by the project.
 The framework will be auto-detected if none is specified.
 Specify the right test framework if it is not correctly auto-detected
 `karmaTestExplorer.karmaConfFilePath` | The path where the `karma.conf.js` file is located (relative to `projectRootPath`)